-She is the author Handiwork (Slope Editions, 2012), selected by Paul Hoover as winner of the 2011 Slope Editions Poetry Prize; a chapbook-length erasure poem, Tonal Saw (The Song Cave, 2010); and a hybrid digital/print book of poems, Between Page and Screen (Siglio Press, 2012), created in collaboration with programmer Brad Bouse; and As We Know, an erasure collaboration with Andy Fitch (Subito Press, 2014).
+She is the author of Handiwork (Slope Editions, 2012), selected by Paul Hoover for the 2011 Slope Editions Poetry Prize; a chapbook-length erasure poem, Tonal Saw (The Song Cave, 2010); and a hybrid digital/print book of poems, Between Page and Screen (Siglio Press, 2012), created in collaboration with programmer Brad Bouse; and As We Know, an erasure collaboration with Andy Fitch (Subito Press, 2014).
 Abra, a book of conjoined poems written collaboratively with poet and performance artist Kate Durbin, with drawings by Zach Kleyn, is forthcoming from 1913 Editions.
 Together with Durbin and Ian Hatcher, Amaranth is in the process of realizing this project as an artist’s book and iPad app, thanks to an Expanded Artists’ Books Grant from the Center for Book and Paper Arts at Columbia College Chicago.
 As We Know, a collaboration with Andy Fitch, was recently selected by Julie Carr for the Subito Press Poetry Prize and will be published in 2014.

 Collaboration is central to her practice.
 She has collaboratively translated and transverted the work of Oulipo poet Paul Braffort together with Gabriela Jauregui and has team-taught classes on chapbooks and artists’ books and erasure poetry.
 Recent collaborative work can be found in Black Warrior Review, Caketrain, Lana Turner: A Journal of Poetry and Opinion, New American Writing, and Action, Yes!.